 Furthermore, why

-not call their intellectual movement "la philosophie
+not call their intellectual movement “la philosophie de la Lumière”

-de la Lumière" ("the philosophy of the Light") instead of "la philosophie des lumières"
+instead of “la philosophie des Lumières”

-enlightenment")?
-Putting the word
+philosophy of enlightenment”)?
+Putting

-"light" in the plural marks a diabolical intention to fragment what
+the word “light” in the plural marks a diabolical intention to fragment what

 cannot be fragmented.
 Through this manipulation, seemingly innocuous, truth no

-blinded by the worldly hypocrisies of a certain bourgeoisie, and let us not
+ourselves to be blinded by the worldly hypocrisies of a certain bourgeoisie, and let us not lose sight of the fact that the authentic definition

-am a philosopher, not someone who claims to possess wisdom, but a man who
+(6th century BC) clarified: “I am a philosopher, not someone who claims to possess wisdom, but a

-revised architecture to words, in order to divert the power of their egregore
+in order to divert the power of their egregore and destroy the traditional

-and destroy the traditional heritage of our past, is one of the perversities
+heritage of our past, is one of the perversities that have been used and

-the permanence of their power.
+financed by a dominant ‘elite’ to ensure the permanence of their power.

 Driven by the revolutionary impulse of the